Our Mission

 Why it Matters?

-Protecting American Jobs
+Defending American Jobs

-Securing American Energy Independence
+Securing American Energy Dominance

-Protect National Security
+Protecting National Security

 Protecting the U.S.’ strategic energy interests means it is essential that we thwart China’s efforts to destroy America’s domestic solar manufacturing base.
 Solar manufacturing is a key battleground in the strategic competition between the U.S. and China, and we must not allow China to turn its foothold into an outright monopoly of this critical energy technology.
+Just as our current reliance on imported petroleum is illogical, so too is depending on a foreign adversary for our energy requirements.

 Solutions

-Congress must protect our taxpayer dollars to ensure that Chinese companies and other foreign entities of concern cannot take advantage of the 45X clean energy tax credits in the Inflation Reduction Act intended to boost American manufacturing.
-The Trump Administration must also tighten the “domestic content” rules that determine how much of a solar panel must be made by American workers in order to benefit from American tax credits.
+Close 45X Tax Credit Loopholes: Congress must protect our taxpayer dollars to ensure that Chinese companies and other foreign entities of concern cannot take advantage of the 45X advanced manufacturing tax credits intended to boost American solar manufacturing.
+Every American taxpayer dollar should support American workers and businesses, not the CCP’s monopoly agenda.

 Get in Touch